jeanniekhouri-sys/cybersecurity-portfolio/README.md

 ## What I'm Working On

 Beyond the NCL, I'm actively building toward roles that sit at the intersection of identity security and detection engineering.
 Current focus areas include cloud identity and access management, endpoint detection and response, threat hunting, and security automation.
-I'm particularly interested in how detection logic gets built and tuned in enterprise environments — connecting the investigative skills from CTF work to operational security at scale.
+I'm particularly interested in how detection logic gets built and tuned in enterprise environments, connecting the investigative skills from CTF work to operational security at scale.

 If you're working on similar problems or want to connect, feel free to reach out.